Exorcist II: The Heretic: Development

 Neither William Peter Blatty nor William Friedkin, the writer/producer and the director, respectively, of the original The Exorcist, had any desire to involve themselves in an Exorcist sequel.
 This was because they had filed lawsuits against both the studio and each other over profits, credits, and Blatty being barred from post-production during the first film.
-According to the film's co-producer Richard Lederer, Exorcist II was conceived as a relatively low-budget affair: "What we essentially wanted to do with the sequel was to redo the first movie ...
+According to the film's co-producer Richard Lederer, Exorcist II was conceived as a relatively low-budget affair: "What we essentially wanted to do with the sequel was to redo the first movie...
 Have the central figure, an investigative priest, interview everyone involved with the exorcism, then fade out to unused footage, unused angles from the first film.
 A low-budget rehash — about $3 million — of The Exorcist, a rather cynical approach to movie-making, I'll admit.
 But that was the start".

 Playwright William Goodhart was commissioned to write the screenplay, titled The Heretic; he based it around the theories of Pierre Teilhard de Chardin (the Jesuit paleontologist/archaeologist who had inspired the character of Father Merrin in Blatty's novel The Exorcist).
 Goodhart's screenplay took a more metaphysical and intellectual approach compared with the original film.
 Here, the battle between good and evil would center on human consciousness—with the specific idea that, within the framework of Catholic theology, human consciousnesses could be brought together as one through technology, although this would also result in conflict between those who sought good and evil.

 Sam O'Steen initially agreed to direct the film, but never officially attached himself to the production.
 British filmmaker John Boorman signed on to direct, stating that "the idea of making a metaphysical thriller greatly appealed to my psyche".
-Years earlier, Boorman had been considered by Warner Bros. as a possible director for the first Exorcist movie, but he turned the opportunity down because he found the story "rather repulsive".
+Years earlier, Boorman had been considered by Warner Bros. as a possible director for the original film, but he turned the opportunity down as he found the story "rather repulsive".
 However, he was intrigued with the idea of directing a sequel, explaining that "every film has to struggle to find a connection with its audience.
 Here I saw the chance to make an extremely ambitious film without having to spend the time developing this connection.
 I could make assumptions and then take the audience on a very adventurous cinematic journey".